benfiola/single-player-tarkov/README.md

 ```

 > [!IMPORTANT]
 > The file path _must_ be relative to the SPT folder root.
-Absolute paths will be ignored!
+Absolute paths will fail!

 ## Persistence

 This container uses the `/data` volume for persistent data.
 If you want to persist data across container runs, you'll want to bind mount a volume to the `/data` folder.

-Currently, the only data that's persisted are profiles.
+Via the `DATA_DIRS` environment variable - and in addition to the `user/profiles` directory - you can specify additional sub-paths of the SPT folder that should be persisted in the `/data` directory.
+This is particularly useful for mods that write data to mod directory subfolders.

+> [!IMPORTANT]
+> The file path _must_ be relative to the SPT folder root.
+Absolute paths will fail!

 ## Running as non-root user